Marketing works best when it’s led by evidence.

 The kind of user testing Evernote ran to increase user retention by 15% across all devices (PDF).

 Using a platform called UserTesting, Evernote connected with real-world users.
-While the company had run its own user testing programmes in the past, it found them too time and cost inefficient – a common problem for companies trying to run marketing experiments and CRO campaigns.
+While the company had run its own user testing programs in the past, it found them too time and cost-inefficient – a common problem for companies trying to run marketing experiments and CRO campaigns.

 Thankfully, there are plenty of platforms like UserTesting available these days that make it easier for companies to test their websites and software products on real-world users.

 “In addition to hearing the study participants as they narrate through their actions and decisions, Evernote product managers and designers are able to watch where the testers’ hands are physically tapping, swiping, and even resting.
 This was especially helpful on Android since multiple devices run on the platform.
 Because the device type had an impact on the experience, the team needed to be able to identify and fix ergonomics issues before new products were released to the public.”

 By identifying and addressing these issues, Evernote increased user retention by 15%, which is the basis of the company’s entire business model of lead generation and upselling through prolonged engagement.

 #13: Test automated webinars

 Earlier, we talked about testing different content formats and this is something we take seriously at Venture Harbour.
 Over the years, we’ve heard time and again that B2B marketers prefer high-quality webinars over all other content formats and this is something our own testing supports.

 The problem with webinar marketing is that it’s incredibly time consuming and it can be very expensive.
 Manually organising and recording events on a periodic basis requires a lot of resources, which doesn’t really fit with our company ethos of efficiency and automated strategies.